digital-duck/zinets/docs/overleaf/zinets-01/zinets-v0.8.md

 ## Dedication

 This work is dedicated to late Professor T.D.
-Lee, whose pioneering efforts opened doors for many Chinese students to pursue research in the United States, fostering a bridge between Eastern and Western scientific traditions.
+Lee, whose pioneering efforts opened doors for many Chinese students to pursue studies and research in the United States, fostering a bridge between Eastern and Western scientific traditions.
 His vision and support have enabled countless scholars like myself to contribute to global scientific discourse.

-I also dedicate this work to my dear parents, who nurtured my intellectual curiosity through challenging times.
-Their sacrifices and unwavering support made my life journey possible.
+This work is also dedicated to author's parents, who nurtured his intellectual curiosity through challenging times.
+Their sacrifices and unwavering support are forever remembered.

 ## Acknowledgements

 This paper represents a collaborative effort between the author, Claude (an AI assistant from Anthropic), and DeepSeek V3 (an AI assistant from DeepSeek).
 The fusion of human knowledge in software development, physics, and Chinese language with AI's analytical capabilities enabled the development of the novel perspectives and methodologies presented in this work.
 This collaboration demonstrates the potential of human-AI partnerships in research, particularly in interdisciplinary studies bridging traditional knowledge with modern computational approaches.

-## Disclaimer

-A more accessible title for this paper might be **"A Reductionist Approach to Simplify Learning Chinese Characters"**, as the author is not a professional researcher in the fields of physics, computational linguistics, or Chinese language studies.
-However, with a deep interest in understanding Chinese characters (汉字), the author wishes to share this interdisciplinary exploration aimed at simplifying the learning process, as presented in this work.

-Terms such as **"physics," "structure," "interaction," "force," "emergence,"** and **"Fibonacci sequence"** are used heuristically and metaphorically to inspire new ways of thinking about Chinese characters.
-In the computational approach, terms like **"data structure," "node,"** and **"component"** often represent "structure" in physics; **"relationship"** and **"link"** represent "interaction" or "force" in physics; and **"network"** and **"system"** represent "complex matter" in physics.

-The author sincerely welcomes **criticism, feedback, and suggestions** to further our collective understanding of Chinese characters and improve the framework presented here.

 ## References